Rust Notebooks with Evcxr

-For example, marine chronometers are a very complicated and hard to engineer way to keep time on the ocean1 used in the 18th and 19th centuries.
+For example, marine chronometers are a very complicated and hard to engineer way to keep time on the oceanused in the 18th and 19th centuries.
 In the 20th century, ships switched to using radio time signals.
 Radio signals are very easy to generate, and quartz clocks are a very accurate way to keep time.
 Both are much easier to build than a marine chronometer and they’re more accurate and robust to failure.
-We just… didn’t think of it first2.
+We just… didn’t think of it first.

 As a consequence of inventing code notebooks embarrassingly late, it feels natural to describe them as “like a REPL, but with extra features like displaying images”.
 Instead we should be describing REPLs, including shells, as “kind of like a notebook, but worse and harder to use”.
 It’s hard to look at someone spamming ⬆️ and